 Following my Anna Meredith ‘VapourIsED’ remix, selected by DJ Stingray for Tresor’s Kern compilation, I was booked to play a DJ set at Berlin Atonal ’17, to take place in the Kraftwerk venue in the Mitte district of Berlin, also home to the legendary techno club, Tresor.

-It was not a sombre place; it was inviting and exhilarating.
+Not a sombre place, but inviting and exhilarating.
 Thrown to the lions’ den in the sweating intensity of the packed, red-lit OHM room, I commenced a 2-hour set at 3am, convinced my commitment to murky post-punk would clear the room (it was after all an electronic festival)..but it didn’t.
-The mood change was noted and enjoyed..the understated first part emerging to a joyful and rigorous longer second part.
-Fear and fatigue faded and in that red room was only uncontrived dancing among severe-looking yet entirely amicable nocturnal strangers.
+The mood change was noted and enjoyed..the understated first part emerging to rigorous and beat-driven longer second part.
+Fear and fatigue faded and in that red room was only uncontrived dancing among severe-looking yet amicable nocturnal strangers.

 I stumbled out onto the daylit street at 7am, and walked the short distance to my hotel for breakfast, energised by happy, cement-coloured visions and reverberating beats.